 As mentioned earlier, custom IoT product development is not limited to creating electronic devices.
 If you’re working on an asset-tracking solution based on BLE beacons, you don’t have to design custom hardware and could focus solely on setting up supporting software infrastructure.

-Otherwise, your IoT minimum viable product development project would span three stages:
+Otherwise, MVP development for IoT would span three stages:

 Custom IoT Hardware Development